MFlores01/airepublic_project1_submission/README.md

 The following metrics were used during the training and evaluation process:

 Training Loss: The training loss was tracked during training to monitor how well the model was learning from the data.
 It decreased throughout the epochs.
-Perplexity: Perplexity was used as a metric to evaluate the model's ability to generate coherent and fluent text responses.
+Semantic Similarity: Semantic Similarity was used as a metric to evaluate the model's ability to generate coherent and fluent text responses due to the dataset's contextual behavior.
 The model was evaluated on a subset of the test data, and both non-finetuned and finetuned perplexities were compared.